Altinn/altinn-studio-docs/content/notifications/send-notifications/get-started/maskinporten-integration/_index.en.md

 to the API.
 {{% /notice %}}

+## Required Maskinporten scope

-The scope **altinn:serviceowner/notifications.create** is required for external clients to gain access to the Notifications API both for registering notification requests and checking status for sent notifications.
+The scope **altinn:serviceowner/notifications.create** is required for external clients to gain access to the Notifications API.

-Generating a token with the requires scope as a part of the token claims is achieved through Maskinporten.
+All registered service owners have been delegated this scope by Digdir and should be able to find it in their list of scopes in Samarbeidsportalen.

+## Setting up the Maskinporten integration

+A maskinporten client also known as a Maskinporten integration can generate tokens with a set of scopes on request.
+The token can then be exchanged for an Altinn token and used to gain access to the API.

-Below are guides on how to set up a new Maskinporten integration that can generate tokens with the required scope.
+Below are guides on how to set up a new Maskinporten integration that generates tokens with the required scope.

 {{% expandlarge id="guide-mp-int-api" header="Guide on how to register a new Maskinporten integration through API" %}}